The Power of Relaxation and Biofeedback

 The WarmFeet technique

 WarmFeet is a standardized technique designed to take advantage of the body’s natural relaxation response, which widens the peripheral blood vessels and improves circulation in the hands and feet.
-Inducing relaxation is the first step of the technique: Instructions on an audiotape prompt the user to release tension through conscious muscle relaxation and breath work.
+Inducing relaxation is the first step of the technique: Instructions on a CD or audiotape prompt the user to release tension through conscious muscle relaxation and breath work.

 The third key component of the WarmFeet technique is called assisted thermal biofeedback.
 Biofeedback is a method in which people use measured information about changes in bodily processes to gain conscious control over normally unconscious physiological functions (such as skin temperature).
 In this case, assisted thermal biofeedback means measuring skin temperature at a specific site (such as a finger or the big toe) before relaxation and then again afterward.
 This before-and-after setup allows the relaxation time to be spent relaxing rather than worrying about a temperature change.
 A temperature increase recorded at the end of practicing the WarmFeet technique indicates that a more relaxed state has been achieved.
 Remembering how this relaxed state feels and then aiming for that sensation the next time the technique is practiced strengthens and improves a person’s ability to achieve the desired outcome of skin temperature increase.
 Keeping a log of temperature changes also reinforces the development of this new skill.